botwiki/botwiki.org/content/resources/libraries-frameworks.md

 - [dariusk/wordfilter](https://github.com/dariusk/wordfilter) -- a simple node.js module that lets you filter (bad) words (available also for Python and Ruby)
 - [spewer](https://www.npmjs.com/package/spewer) -- a reverse part-of-speech tagger: give it a list of tags and it spews out matching language
 - [jimkang/shakesnippet](https://github.com/jimkang/shakesnippet) -- provides a randomly chosen Shakespeare excerpt
+- [zeke/cmu-pronouncing-dictionary](https://github.com/zeke/cmu-pronouncing-dictionary) -- all the 134,000+ words in the [CMU pronouncing dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) as a simple JSON object
+- [zeke/rhymes](https://github.com/zeke/rhymes) -- "Give me an English word and I'll give you a list of rhymes." (uses zeke/cmu-pronouncing-dictionary)

 #### [¶](#nodejs-js-apis){.pilcrow} APIs {#nodejs-js-apis}